top of page

 • Some accelerators like cache memory and GPU.

-• Writeable files
+• Writeable files.

 The Operating System is mainly responsible for managing resources like CPU, memory, I/O and files so that multiple applications can run concurrently on a device.

-Managing Memory
+Virtual Memory

 The OS is always waiting for the signal ‘press a key’ from the keyboard.
 When this occurs, the OS is responsible for displaying the character pressed on the screen.
 Same for the mouse, the OS waits for a particular signal to happen.
 The signal triggered in this case could be ‘move the mouse’, ’right click’, ’left click’ etc. The operating system responds according to the event.
 If, for example, the left button is clicked, the OS will call the appropriate program to display a menu on the screen.
 Likewise, the OS sees that the printer is not overwhelmed with documents to print.
 So, it keeps a record of the files to be printed in a queue so that when a document is printed (all the pages) another document is printed etc.

-159 views0 comments
+176 views0 comments

 Related Posts